-126. Klinger v.
-Conan Doyle Estate, 755 F.3d 496 (7th Cir.
+115. Klinger v.
+Conan Doyle Est., 755 F.3d 496 (7th Cir.
 2014).
-1923 and later) were still under copyright.
-The Doyle estate, which holds those copyrights, is like a number of literary estates127 notoriously protective and litigious.

 In 2011, Leslie Klinger co-edited an anthology of Holmes-inspired stories.
 The Doyle estate demanded a \$5,000 license, which the publisher paid.
 Klinger sought to publish a sequel, and this time sued for a declaratory judgment to establish that no license was needed.
 The estate's theory was that as long as any of Doyle's Sherlock Holmes stories was under copyright, the character of Sherlock Holmes was copyrighted and could not be used without permission.